stella-yc/spiderdayblog-2020/featuredWork/featuredWork.md

     body: As the Science Consultant for Crash Course's new series on Zoology, I developed all of the scientific content for the series, including the learning goals, syllabus, and episode outlines.
-Across 14 episodes, this series explores the starting diversity and evolutionary history of animals, along with how zoologists of all kinds continue to explore these mysteries.
+Across 14 episodes, this series explores the incredible diversity, ecology, and evolutionary history of animals, along with how zoologists of all kinds continue to explore these mysteries.
     links:
       - url: https://www.youtube.com/playlist?list=PL8dPuuaLjXtNRgJI4gHRLFtOD_r4hfJaF
         title: Watch the series on YouTube